OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 Added in v1.3:
 - Restored access to a couple of textures that were included with the paint brush but hidden (Orange Drywall & Tar Paper).
 - Also, found a few textures that work decently enough on blocks and included them (Bookcase, Vent, WashingMachine, & Wet Concrete).

+Added in v1.4:
+- FINAL Alpha 17 version.
+- Added repair materials for cntBookcaseEmpty, and cntMunitionsBox.
+- Fixed Brass harvest from pipeSmallWallValve.
+To match pipeSmallValve.
+- Added Brass harvest from Brass Table Lamp (deskLampLight).
+- Added Brass Doorknob drop from destroying House doors with brass handles.